- About Us

 Curfman is board certified in internal medicine and cardiology.
 He graduated magna cum laude from Princeton University, cum laude from Harvard Medical School, and trained in internal medicine and cardiology at Massachusetts General Hospital and Brigham Women’s Hospital.
 He directed the Coronary Care Unit at Brigham and Women’s Hospital and Dartmouth-Hitchcock Medical Center, and was the medical director of the Cardiovascular Health Center, a heart disease prevention program at Massachusetts General Hospital.

-Joseph Fins, Solomon Center Distinguished Scholar in Medicine, Bioethics, and the Law
+Joseph Fins, Visiting Professor of Law and Solomon Center Distinguished Scholar in Medicine, Bioethics, and the Law

 Dr. Joseph J. Fins is the Solomon Center Distinguished Scholar in Medicine, Bioethics, and the Law at Yale Law School.
 He is also the co-director of CASBI (Consortium for the Advanced Study of Brain Injury) at Weill Cornell Medical College, which seeks to understand mechanisms of recovery following severe brain injuries and to develop novel therapeutic interventions and strategies.
 While at Yale, Dr. Fins continues his work with YLS students on legal issues related to patients with severe brain injuries.
 Dr. Fins works with students on projects related to the law and severe brain injuries, in the hopes of expanding their access to health care and medical research while asserting that the marginalization of these individuals raises important questions for disability and civil rights.
 This focus expands scholarship presented in his book Rights Come to Mind: Brain Injury, Ethics, and the Struggle for Consciousness.